 Fuel Efficiency

-Well, the off-road performance of all-terrain tires is the game changer.
-However, some people prefer these tires only for appearance and the mild off-roads like gravel and sand.
+The off-road performance of all-terrain tires can be a significant factor for some users, while others may opt for these tires primarily for their appearance and for handling mild off-road terrains like gravel and sand.

 - A side note here: If you’d like to see the best all-terrain tires by vehicle or usage, this article is GOOOOLD –> https://tireterrain.com/best-all-terrain-tires/